Xi Ursae Majoris: Nomenclature

 ξ Ursae Majoris (Latinised to Xi Ursae Majoris) is the star's Bayer designation.

 It also bore the traditional names Alula Australis (and erroneously Alula Australe).
 Alula (shared with Nu Ursae Majoris) comes from the Arabic phrase Al Ḳafzah al Ūla 'the First Spring' and Australis is Latin for 'southern'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alula Australis for this star.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Alula Australis for Xi Ursae Majoris Aa.

 In Chinese, 三台 (Sān Tái), meaning Three Steps, refers to an asterism consisting of Xi Ursae Majoris, Iota Ursae Majoris, Kappa Ursae Majoris, Lambda Ursae Majoris, Mu Ursae Majoris and Nu Ursae Majoris.
 Consequently, the Chinese name for Xi Ursae Majoris itself is 下台二 (Xià Tái èr, Star of Second Lower Step).